 The great American composer Aaron Copland celebrated his 60th birthday in November 1960, and the event is being commemorated on Sunday's Young People's Concert with Leonard Bernstein and the New York Philharmonic.
 I loved watching these concerts when I was young, although this one would have been a bit old even for me.
 Bernstein, whatever his other faults, was an engaging and often brilliant teacher: in these telecasts (53 of them, which ran on CBS from 1958 to 1972) he never talks down to children, never dumbs the material down for them.
 He treats them, instead, as intelligent beings capable of understanding and appreciating music, and he does a wonderful job of making classical music accessible without resorting to gimmicks.
 If it is true that the audience for classical music is dying off (literally), much of the blame can be laid at the feet of an educational system that no longer values music appreciation classes, and an industry itself that thinks Star Wars-themed concerts and hyperactive experiences are the way to introduce kids to the classics.

-A number of Bernstein's Young People's Concerts are on YouTube (more are available on DVD), and I hoped I might be able to find this particular broadcast.
-I wasn't successful in finding the show in its entirety, but here at least is an excerpt.
+A number of Bernstein's Young People's Concerts are on YouTube (more are available on DVD), and here happens to be that broadcast:

 Bernstein wasn't the only teacher of classical music, of course.
 Through the 70s there were various attempts to use television to spread music appreciation.
 The famed opera singer Joan Sutherland, with her conductor husband Richard Bonygne, hosted a PBS series in the early 70s, Who's Afraid of Opera? (described in this wonderful appreciation appearing after Sutherland's death), which used puppets to help teach children (and adults!) about opera.